Tracking employee engagement metrics is a tricky subject.

-Surveys are an easy, direct way to find out which employees and teams are engaged and what areas need to be improved.
+Surveys are an easy, direct way to find out what keeps employees engaged and what needs work.
 They can help guide your employee experience strategies to increase overall employee happiness.

 To accurately measure engagement through a survey, you need a high response rate.
 Try strategies like gamification and use multiple choice questions to make sure employees complete the survey to give you the most accurate numbers.

-Employee feedback can be automated, pulse surveys, distributed through a mobile app.
+With Beekeeper, employee feedback can be automated, pulse surveys that can be easily distributed through the mobile app.
 With an analytics dashboard, leaders can track answers over time to accurately measure this KPI.